 Of course, they are not going to fight.
 Sorry to disappoint anyone wanting a definitive answer to who would win in a tiger vs lion fight.

 At Africa Freak we celebrate wild Africa.
 So let’s celebrate what these incredible animals can bring to the world, not just a hypothetical boxing ring.

 Both lions and tigers are the apex predators of their environment.
 Both are endangered because too many people believe they can take on tigers or lions with guns.

 So how about a different fight.
 Anyone can claim a real tiger or lion skin if they can kill one with their bare hands.
 No weapons, no assistance, nothing else.
 Just man vs cat.

-We will never know the outcome of lion vs tiger, because these animals do not have overlapping habitats.
-But we do know who wins when it comes to a fair fight between lion or tigers and human.
+We will never know the outcome of lion vs tiger because these animals do not have overlapping habitats.
+But we do know who wins when it comes to a fair fight between lions or tigers and humans.
 So let’s keep it at that.

 For a chance to see these large cats in their natural habitat, check out these incredible safari deals.